scaccogatto/vue-collision/README.md

       onCollideHandler (collider) {
         // logic for 'window' group, called when the component collides with window },
+      nonCollideHandler (collider) {
+        // logic for 'window' group, called when the component does NOT collide with window },
       onGroupOneCollide (collider) {
+        // logic for 'groupone' group, called when the component collides inside 'groupone' group },
+      nonGroupOneCollide (collider) {
-        // logic for 'groupone' group, called when the component collides inside 'groupone' group }
+        // logic for 'groupone' group, called when the component does NOT collide inside 'groupone' group }
     }
   }